 Calendulas also help the garden below ground, where they team up with fungi that live there to transform the plants into powerful soil-cleansing organisms.

-Calendula has been discovered to be helpful in China and the USA in restoring soil heavily contaminated with cadmium.
-Calendula cover crops were effective at controlling root-knot nematodes in Columbia and Spain.
+Calendula has been discovered to help restore soil heavily contaminated with cadmium in China and the USA.
+Calendula cover crops also effectively controlled root-knot nematodes in Columbia and Spain.

 6. Calendula Attracts Useful Insects

-The flowers produce nectar and pollen to draw in pollinators like bees and butterflies.
-The nectar attracts helpful insects like ladybugs, dragonflies, lacewings, and the pests it traps.
+The flowers produce nectar and pollen to attract pollinators such as bees and butterflies.
+The nectar also attracts beneficial insects like ladybugs, dragonflies, lacewings, and the pests it ensnares.

-Even after mating, these helpful insects remain, expanding the ecosystem's beneficial species.
+These helpful insects remain even after mating, expanding the ecosystem's beneficial species.

 7. Calendula Repels Pests

-Most insects avoid the plants, consistent with one of the Calendula's historical applications as the foundation for insect sprays.
+Most insects avoid the plants, which is consistent with one of the Calendula's historical applications as the foundation for insect sprays.

 Based on several recent research, the idea of making calendula tea from the plant's flowers and leaves and using it as an insecticide spray is gaining new interest.

 Calendulas planted with cabbage in Poland produced reduced pest, cabbageworm, and diamondback moth issues.
-Calendula extract was shown to decrease tobacco cutworm feeding in a recent study in India.
+In a recent study in India, Calendula extract decreased tobacco cutworm feeding.

 8. Calendula is Edible